ava-labs/avalanche-docs/docs/nodes/maintain/chain-config-flags.md

 Set to `true` to start the C-Chain with state sync enabled.
 The peer will download chain state from peers up to a recent block near tip, then proceed with normal bootstrapping.
 Defaults to `false`.

+Please note that if you need historical data, state sync isn't the right option.
+However, it is sufficient if you are just running a validator.

 #### `state-sync-skip-resume` (boolean):

 If set to `true`, the chain will not resume a previously started state sync operation that did not complete.
 Normally, the chain should be able to resume state syncing without any issue.
 Defaults to `false`.